- UNESCO heritage site of Bajiaozhai National Park

 - Meals: Dinner

 Welcome to China!
 Guilin, one of China’s prettier cities, makes for an interesting place to spend the day.
 With plenty of restaurants and eating options, shopping strips and cafes it’s a good chance to see how the local urbanites spend their evenings all against a backdrop of the area’s stunning karst mountains.

-After transferring from the airport and following hotel check-in, there will be a group meeting, where you’ll meet your tour leader.
+After transferring from the airport and following hotel check-in (journey time approx. 1 hour), there will be a group meeting, where you’ll meet your tour leader.
 During this we can go over all the formalities of the trip and answer any questions that you may have.
 After the group meeting, we’ll head out for our first deliciously tasty evening meal.

 - Meals: Breakfast, lunch, dinner

 Today we head out early after breakfast for a drive to the north of Guilin (2 hours) to the UNESCO listed Bajiaozhai National Park, famed for its unique pink sandstone danxia formations, similar at first glance but geologically distinct from the more famous limestone karst mountains found further south.
 Once here we’ll hike up to the Buddhist temples (1800 steps) for incredible views overlooking the neighbouring province, Hunan.

 After a wander through these working temples and watching the locals make offerings and wishes at the shrines we’ll have a picnic lunch on top of the mountain.
 Finally, it’s a walk down through bamboo groves to our hotel, with time to set up the bikes and a cool off in the hotel pool.
 Dinner is a local style banquet where we’ll make sure the local specialities and produce are featured.

 - Meals: Breakfast, lunch, dinner